Something Beyond my Search

 "Oh nothing!"
 Pearl ran up ahead a little and faced him, walking backwards.
 "I just hope you're right.
 I'd like to get to know her, wouldn't you?"

 The knight would not accept it.
 "A girl like her?
 No thanks."
 He feigned apathy, much to Pearl's displeasure.
-Still, it did not seem to affect her cheerful mood.
-She turned around to walk forward, humming a happy tune to herself.
+Her mood seemingly unaffected, she turned around to walk forward, humming a happy tune to herself.
 'Though I guess a bit of annoying variety couldn't hurt. . .' he smiled lightly to himself.
 He nearly stopped when he realized something, 'Did she call me "El" before?'

 There just isn't enough LoM fanfiction!
 I picked up the game once more and have been playing nonstop.
 I also found the manga, so I read and finished it.
 This story is not based on the manga, and very few references to it will be made.
 One of those few references is the heroine's name: Imu.